confluentinc/ksql/docs-md/operate-and-deploy/installation/installing.md

 | Apache Kafka version  | 0.11.0 and later   |
 | {{ site.cp }} version | > 3.3.0 and later  |

-Scale Your ksqlDB Server Deployment
+Scale your ksqlDB Server deployment
 -----------------------------------

 You can scale ksqlDB by adding more capacity per server (vertically) or by